danrapa/DnsSniffer/README.md

-# DnsSniffer
+# SamDnsSniffer
-This Repository is an implementation of a DNS sniffer
+This repository is an implementation of a DNS sniffer